syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Exclude stacked headers when exporting

-By default, stacked headers in `SfDataGrid` will be exported to PDF.
-You can set `exportStackedHeaders` parameter as `false` to export the `SfDataGrid` without stacked headers.
+By default, stacked headers in `SfDataGrid` are exported to PDF.
+Set the `exportStackedHeaders` parameter as `false` to export the `SfDataGrid` without stacked headers.

 {% tabs %}
 {% highlight Dart %}